MagicalMars/Paillier-in-Java/README.md

-A Paillier calculator using Java's BibInteger library
+A Paillier calculator using Java's BigInteger library